 Intercom has become a leading authority in SEO by engaging other experts in conversation.
-On a recent podcast episode, for example, Reddit’s new VP of engineering, Nick Caldwell, told Intercom about his leadership techniques, as well as his career path.
-This type of original content does not directly relate to Intercom’s products, but it enriches their brand.
+In one podcast episode, for example, Reddit’s VP of engineering, Nick Caldwell, told Intercom about his leadership techniques, as well as his career path.
+This type of original content does not directly relate to Intercom’s products, but it enriches its brand.

-As with any good marketers, the Intercom authors do not neglect the sales pitch, inviting the reader to subscribe to their newsletter at the bottom of each post.
+As with any good marketers, the Intercom authors do not neglect the sales pitch, inviting the reader to subscribe to its newsletter at the bottom of each post.

 Intercom also reposts relevant articles from other websites.
 Content partnerships between publishing sites are a great way to help blogs keep their content fresh without putting too much pressure on their writers to generate new content that might not really be necessary.
 Reposts can also direct readership between the blogs, helping them both gain visibility.

-Dropbox, a file sharing and cloud storage site, uses their blog to highlight company news and products.
-They also take opportunities to show how other companies use their products.
-For example, a recent post introduced three new Dropbox features and explained how they could be useful.
+Dropbox, a file sharing and cloud storage site, uses its blog to highlight company news and products.
+It also takes opportunities to show how other companies use their products.
+For example, one post introduces three new Dropbox features and explains how they can be useful.

 One great way to use a blog is simply to announce company news.
-A recent blog post on Dropbox’s leadership changes is short, but it keeps their customers and investors in touch with changes at the company.
+For example, Dropbox announces leadership changes in one post—it’s short but effectively keeps customers and investors in touch with changes at the company.
 These press releases are also a useful resource for journalists.

 Dropbox is able to reach a wide range of users on social media.
 SEO expert Neil Patel notes that Dropbox actually rewards social media followers with a 125MB account increase, which can be a great way to build a following – as long as your content is good enough that your readers will want to keep following.

-Dropbox actively uses several different forms of media to reach out to their customers, as in this video that shows how Dropbox helps an organization that works with farming communities in Tanzania.
-In this example from their Twitter, Dropbox uses a simple GIF to illustrate a new feature.
+Dropbox actively uses several different forms of media to reach out to its customers, as in this video that shows how Dropbox helps an organization that works with farming communities in Tanzania.
+In this example from its Twitter, Dropbox uses a simple GIF to illustrate a new feature.

 — Dropbox (@Dropbox) September 6, 2018